1014 Georgeland Drive

-David B. Appleton (B.S., History) is an internationally-known author and lecturer who has been researching and teaching about heraldry (and its utility for genealogists) for some 30 years.
+David B. Appleton (B.S., History) is an internationally-known author and lecturer who has been researching and teaching about heraldry (and its utility for genealogists) for more than 30 years.
 This on-going interest has taken him all across the United States, Canada, and Europe to participate in and speak at conferences and symposia on the subject.
 He is a long-time member of the American Heraldry Society, the Royal Heraldry Society of Canada, The Heraldry Society of England, The Heraldry Society of Scotland, the American College of Heraldry, and the International Association of Amateur Heralds.
-He regularly participates in a number of heraldry, lineage and genealogy-related on-line groups, and is a member of four lineage societies (the Society of Mayflower Descendants, the Blaisdell Family National Association, the Sons of Union Veterans of the Civil War, and The Winslow Society, and the American Rosie the Riveter Association).
-In addition to his illustrated lectures and presentations, he has written several books and numerous articles for a variety of publications on the topic.
+He regularly participates in a number of heraldry, lineage and genealogy-related on-line groups, and is a member of five lineage societies (the Society of Mayflower Descendants, the Blaisdell Family National Association, the Sons of Union Veterans of the Civil War, The Winslow Society, and the American Rosie the Riveter Association).
+In addition to his illustrated lectures and presentations, he has written several books and numerous articles for a variety of publications on heraldry.
 You may also follow his on-line blog, 'Heraldry: Musings on an esoteric topic,' at: http://blog.appletonstudios.com